pykale/pykale/README.md

 ## pykale: machine learning for medical imaging, graph, and vision data
-We aim to develop our own ecosystem to facilitate our research on machine learning for medical imaging, graphs/networks, and computer vision.
-We will identify domain-specific resources by putting them under specific folders (medimg, graph, vision) or add prefixes (mi, gn, cv).
+We aim to develop a common framework to accelerate our research on machine learning for medical imaging, graphs/networks, and computer vision.
+If some resources are domain-specific, put them under specific folders, `medimg`, `graph`, and `vision`, respectively.
+If you do not have write access, please push and one from the core team will review and update.

 ### Objectives
 * Share our resources/expertise and know each other better